• Loading stock data...

 Just as Disney-owned ESPN has unveiled its new direct-to-consumer service, the company is legally challenging another streaming product that could undercut that effort.

-Disney filed suit late Tuesday in U.S. District Court in New York against Sling TV parent company Dish Network, taking issue with the latter’s newly announced “Day Pass” offerings, which offer short-term access to a set of channels that includes ESPN and ESPN2.
+Disney filed suit late Tuesday in U.S. District Court in New York against Sling TV parent company Dish Network, taking issue with the latter’s newly announced “Day Pass” offerings, which provide short-term access to a set of channels that includes ESPN and ESPN2.
 The networks are being marketed in Sling TV packages in a 24-hour block for $4.99, a weekend option costing $9.99, and a weeklong one for $14.99.

 Each would appear to directly compete against the new ESPN DTC offering, which costs $29.99 per month on an unbundled basis.
 More specifically, though, Disney alleges the new “Sling Orange” set of offerings runs afoul of their existing distribution agreement and was introduced without prior notification or agreement.
 A normal Sling TV subscription starts at $45.99 per month.